dkh0387/angularstart/cafe-management-frontend/README.md

 * Detection of data changes by using `EventEmitter`
 * Data binding: Injection of dialog frame using `@Inject(MAT_DIALOG_DATA) public dialogData` in the content component
 * All data from dialog frame are bound to the `confirmation.component.html`

+## Role management

+* Resources are bound to the according user role of a logged-in user
+* Which urls are allowed to be reached for which role is described via routing concept (see above)
+* Further, we can provide an expected role to any UI element (like sidebar icons): see `sidebar.component.ts` for example